LappleApple/awesome-leading-and-managing/Culture.md

 - [Up or Out: Solving the IT Turnover Crisis](http://thedailywtf.com/articles/Up-or-Out-Solving-the-IT-Turnover-Crisis) - by Alex Papadimoulis.
 Takeaway: Hire lots of people, find them mentors, and give them a choice to either get lots of experience then find another job or work hard in order to get promoted.

 - [Values Exercises to Build Vision in Your Company](https://www.happymelly.com/values-exercises-to-build-vision/) - by Happy Melly.
 Exercises to help your organization identify its values, and a downloadable list of 250 potential values to choose from.

+- [Want an Open, Transparent Company Culture?
+Then Don't Make These 2 Common Excuses](https://www.inc.com/claire-lew/want-an-open-transparent-company-culture-then-dont-make-these-2-common-excuses.html) - by Claire Lew.
+Takeaway: "I don't want feedback to be a distraction" and  "I'm not ready to act on feedback" will not make your culture open or transparent.

 - [The Wetware Crisis: the Dead Sea Effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/) - by Bruce F. Webster.
 Takeaway: Do reorgs only if really needed, as they impact everyone in the organization and are not magic bullets that can solve all your problems.